Liam Payne Races To Complete Solo Album Before Baby, Offers Friendship To Bieber

 Justin Bieber and his apparent struggles with fame weren’t the only topics Liam Payne talked about during the interview.
 The father-to-be also opened up about his relationship with pregnant girlfriend Cheryl Cole, who is 10 years his senior.

-Liam Payne and Cheryl Cole, who met more than 10 years ago during X Factor auditions – where Cole was the glamorous judge, and Payne was merely an aspiring artist – are now expecting their first child and the One Direction singer admits that dating his teenage crush is a “dream.”
+Liam Payne and Cheryl Cole, who met more than 10 years ago during X Factor auditions – where Cole was the glamorous judge and Payne was merely an aspiring artist – are now expecting their first child and the One Direction singer admits that dating his teenage crush is a “dream.”

 “This is the thing.
 In a non-cliché way, it’s weird waking up every day and literally living out your dream.
 You wake up in the most beautiful places.”